bozzochet/DTP/README-branch.md

 The problem of this branch is execution time.
 The new code is very slow and the cause could be the deletion and reallocation of TGraph private members of TimeSegm::Group (it is a nested class) in every Digitization step or the use of TGraph objects themselves.
+Also the use of Group::Sort() could slow the program.

 The modifications done would not have broken the code, so TimeSegm should work fine; anyway segm C was added afterwards and not tested properly yet.
 Becuase of this, TimeSegm class has to be used keeping in mind it could still have some unexpected behaviours.